tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 messages at once without awaiting ACKs for earlier NewSessionTicket first.
 Likewise, a server MAY send multiple CertificateRequest messages at once without having completed earlier client authentication requests before.
-In contrast, implementations MUST NOT have send KeyUpdate, NewConnectionId or RequestConnectionId message if an earlier message of the same type has not yet been acknowledged.
+In contrast, implementations MUST NOT send KeyUpdate, NewConnectionId or RequestConnectionId message if an earlier message of the same type has not yet been acknowledged.

 Note: Except for post-handshake client authentication, which involves handshake messages